Getting started with Drupal 7 administration

 - Check your site's status: Navigate to the Status report page by going to Reports > Status report through the administration toolbar at the top of the page to get an overview of your site's current status.
 Items with a red background are issues that need immediate attention (see Reports for more information).
-An example of this would be a required security update for Drupal core or an installed module, or an unprotected settings.php file (see What permissions does Drupal need? for more information).
+An example of this would be a required security update for Drupal core or an installed module, or an unprotected settings.php file (see Securing file permissions and ownership for more information).
 The Status report page may also indicate that "Cron has not run" and give you an option for running it manually.
 Cron.php is a script that needs to be run regularly for your site to continue to function properly.
 See Configuring cron jobs for information on how to have your system automatically run the cron script.

 - Configure your site information: You can change basic settings, such as the site name, slogan, e-mail address, or the default front-page path, by navigating to the Site Information page (Administer > Configuration > System: Site information or

 - User management: To add new users or manage existing users, go to the People page (Administer > People or

 http://example.com/admin/people.
 You can manage user roles and permissions by clicking on the "Permissions" tab on this page.
 To change the process by which users apply for accounts, visit the "People and Permissions" page (Administer > Configuration > People: Account settings or

 http://example.com/admin/config/people/accounts).
 Please see the Users, Roles, and Permissions page for more information on this topic.